 How to order:

 Add to cart the milk you want and check out.
 Pay with a credit card (coming soon) or commit to leave cash/check.

-Take what you ordered from the refrigerator and enjoy!
 For available milk click here.

 Directions to our ranch:

 7754 Kissiah Drive, Las Cruces